 Welcome!

-I am a geophysicist whose work and research revolve around earth, energy, sustainability and planets.
+I am a faculty member at Earth & Planetary Sciences, Johns Hopkins University.
+As a geophysicist my research & teaching revolve around earth, climate, energy, sustainability and planets.

-I am interested in renewable energies in general, and geothermal energy in particular.
-Together with Prof. Bruce Marsh, I am co-inventor of GenaSys – a groundbreaking geothermal system distinguished by its exceptional longevity and its remarkably steady power output.
+I am interested in renewable energy in general, and geothermal energy in particular.
+Together with Prof. Bruce Marsh, we are co-inventors of GenaSys – a groundbreaking geothermal system distinguished by its exceptional longevity and its remarkably steady power output.

 Another part of my work seeks to better understand the geologic evolution of such planetary bodies as Mars, Venus and the Moon.
 My doctoral dissertation, The Thermal and Structural Evolution of Planetary Bodies, explores the geologic evolution of Mars, Venus and Vesta via examining their lithosphere deformation.